 Shells are ball or cylinder shaped fireworks which detonate in the air with one big bang and an ejection of effects.
 They are launched from a mortar tube by a detonation of their attached lifting charge.
-Ranging in size from a few inches in diameter to around 16 inches (though changes in the industry in recent years means that 7 inches is typically the largest that it is practical for most operators to store and use), they form the majority of aerial effects you’ll see in a professional show, above and beyond cakes and candles.
+Ranging in size from a few inches in diameter to around 16 inches (though changes in the industry in recent years means that 7 inches is typically the largest that it is practical for most operators to store and use), they form the majority of big aerial effects you’ll see in a larger professional show.

 Most professionals don’t use rockets (like the consumer rockets you can buy for home displays) because shells, despite their bigger explosive payloads, are considered safer.
 This is because little or no fall out is produced by a shell (unlike a falling stick from a consumer rocket), they are more predictable in flight and they are less affected by the wind.